-The college aims to create an environment in which all staff and students, whatever their background or ability, feel equally welcomed and valued, and in which discrimination and harassment is not tolerated.
-The college aims to provide a learning and working environment where everyone is encouraged, supported and enabled to achieve their full potential.
+The college aims to create an environment where all staff and students, whatever their background or ability, feel equally welcomed and valued, and where discrimination and harassment is not tolerated.
+We are committed to providing a learning and working environment where everyone is encouraged, supported and enabled to achieve their full potential without barriers.

 - data is reported on each year and trends and changes are noted over time

 - data helps to inform college policies and procedures

 - data shows the breakdown of students at the college and helps to ensure that everybody is well represented

 Although it may not seem that this information is relevant to your studies, it helps the college improve our services, communication, policies, and more.

 NPTC Group of Colleges has a zero-tolerance approach to harassment and bullying.
 Harmful or offensive comments or behaviour on the grounds of race, religion or belief, marital status, age, disability, sexual orientation, gender or gender identity will not be tolerated and are taken extremely seriously by the college.

 If at any time you are being bullied and/or harassed or you know of anyone being treated in this way by other students or members of staff, you should inform your personal tutor, course coordinator or someone from the Student Support team.